-By year’s end, the government approved one application for religious association status during the year – the “Neemia” Christian Association in Brateius – compared with two religious associations approved in 2018.
-As of December, 36 entities with diverse religious affiliations were registered as religious associations, up one from 35 in 2018.
+The government approved four applications for religious association status during the year, compared with two religious associations approved in 2019.
+Approved applications were for the “Universal Reformed” Christian Apostolic Center, Belin Vale Association, Holy Trinity Christian Center, and “House of Jacob” Pentecostal Christian Union of Roma.
+As of December, 40 entities with diverse religious affiliations were registered as religious associations, up three from 36 in 2019.

 Some minority religious groups continued to state they viewed the 300-person membership requirement and the need to submit their members’ personal data for registration as a religious association as discriminatory because other types of associations required only three members and did not have to submit the personal data of their members.
 They also continued to criticize the three-tier classification system for religious organizations.